SolarianZ/UnityAssetChecker/README.md

 ### Creating and Setting up Settings Assets

-Open the Asset Checker window by selecting "Tools/Bamboo/Asset Checker" from the menu.
+Open the Asset Checker window by selecting **_Tools/Bamboo/Asset Checker_** from the menu.

-In the Asset Checker window, click the "New" button next to the "Settings" property to create a new settings asset (`AssetCheckerSettings`).
-Then assign this settings asset to the "Settings" property.
+In the Asset Checker window, click the **New** button next to the **Settings** property to create a new settings asset (`AssetCheckerSettings`).
+Then assign this settings asset to the **Settings** property.

 ![New Asset Checker Settings](./Documents~/imgs/img_sample_asset_checker_new_settings.png)

-Select the settings asset and in the Inspector, assign the previously created Asset Provider asset to the "Asset Provider" property, and the Asset Checker asset to the "Asset Checkers" property.
-The "Asset Checkers" property can have multiple Asset Checker assets, which will be executed sequentially during the checking process.
+Select the settings asset and in the Inspector, assign the previously created Asset Provider asset to the **Asset Provider** property, and the Asset Checker asset to the **Asset Checkers** property.
+The **Asset Checkers** property can have multiple Asset Checker assets, which will be executed sequentially during the checking process.

-In the Asset Checker window, click the "Execute" button to perform the checking process.
+In the Asset Checker window, click the **Execute** button to perform the checking process.
 The Asset Checker window will then display all the check results.

 ### Clear Check Results

-Select the "Clear Check Results" option from the context menu in Asset Checker to clear the check results.
+Select the **Clear Check Results** option from the context menu in Asset Checker to clear the check results.

 ### Switch Result Icon Style

-Select the "Result Icon Style" option from the context menu in Asset Checker to switch the icon style.
+Select the **Result Icon Style** option from the context menu in Asset Checker to switch the icon style.

 ### Rechecking and Attempting to Repair Issues

-Select a check result and click the "Recheck" button in the detailed information panel on the right to perform a recheck.
-Click the "Try Repair" button to attempt a repair.
-If the check result is marked as unrepairable, the "Try Repair" button will be disabled.
+Select a check result and click the **Recheck** button in the detailed information panel on the right to perform a recheck.
+Click the **Try Repair** button to attempt a repair.
+If the check result is marked as unrepairable, the **Try Repair** button will be disabled.

 ### Customizing Check Result Categories